-Clarke, T & Boersma, M 2017, 'The Governance of Global Value Chains: Unresolved Human Rights, Environmental and Ethical Dilemmas in the Apple Supply Chain', Journal of Business Ethics, vol. 143, no. 1, pp. 111-131.View/Download from: UTS OPUS or Publisher's site
+Clarke, T & Boersma, M 2017, 'The Governance of Global Value Chains: Unresolved Human Rights, Environmental and Ethical Dilemmas in the Apple Supply Chain', Journal of Business Ethics, vol. 143, no. 1, pp. 111-131.View/Download from: Publisher's site

 © 2015 Springer Science+Business Media Dordrecht The continued advance of global value chains as the mode of production for an increasing number of goods and services has impacted considerably on the economies and societies both of the developed world and the emerging economies.
 Although there have been many efforts at reform there is evidence of unresolved dilemmas of human rights, environmental issues and ethical dilemmas in the operation of the global value chain.
 This paper focuses on the role and performance of Apple Inc in the global value chain in Asia.
 Apple is the most successful corporation on earth measured in financial terms and yet has failed to find a solution to recurrent employment and environmental problems occurring in plants manufacturing Apple components.
 This analysis informs the current theoretical debate on the development of the global value chain and the continuing institutional failure that leaves employees vulnerable and the environment neglected.

-Boersma, M 2016, 'Daniel Berliner, Anne Regan Greenleaf, Milli Lake, Margaret Levi and Jennifer Noveck, Labor Standards in International Supply Chains - Aligning Rights and Incentives', Journal of Industrial Relations, vol. 58, no. 5, pp. 699-700.View/Download from: UTS OPUS or Publisher's site
+Boersma, M 2016, 'Daniel Berliner, Anne Regan Greenleaf, Milli Lake, Margaret Levi and Jennifer Noveck, Labor Standards in International Supply Chains - Aligning Rights and Incentives', Journal of Industrial Relations, vol. 58, no. 5, pp. 699-700.View/Download from: Publisher's site

-Klettner, AL, Clarke, T & Boersma, M 2016, 'Strategic and Regulatory Approaches to Increasing Women in Leadership: Multilevel Targets and Mandatory Quotas as Levers for Cultural Change', Journal of Business Ethics, vol. 133, no. 3, pp. 395-419.View/Download from: UTS OPUS or Publisher's site
+Klettner, AL, Clarke, T & Boersma, M 2016, 'Strategic and Regulatory Approaches to Increasing Women in Leadership: Multilevel Targets and Mandatory Quotas as Levers for Cultural Change', Journal of Business Ethics, vol. 133, no. 3, pp. 395-419.View/Download from: Publisher's site

 While substantial evidence is emerging internationally of positive increases in the participation of women on company boards, there is less evidence of any significant change in the proportion of women in senior executive ranks.
 This paper describes evidence of positive changes in the number of women on boards in Australia.
 Unfortunately these changes are not mirrored in the senior executive ranks where the proportion of women remains consistently low.
 We explore some of the reasons for these disproportionate changes and examine the likely effect of the recent amendments to the Australian stock exchange's corporate governance code designed to improve gender diversity both on boards and throughout organisations.
 Based on the early corporate response to these regulatory changes, it is interesting to consider whether Australia's approach in promoting voluntary self-regulation at the corporate level may be as effective in the long run as the emerging trend in Europe to apply legislated quotas for female corporate board representation.
 Interview evidence is presented suggesting that the primary reasons for the lack of women in leadership are not simply lack of opportunity at the apex of the corporation, but issues at mid-management level that are unlikely to be resolved by mandatory board quotas.
 In some circumstances carefully monitored voluntary targets may be more effective at promoting cultural and strategic change at the heart of the corporation.
 In summary, mandatory quotas (set through hard law usually with sanctions for noncompliance) may achieve early and significant results in terms of female board representation.
 However, voluntary targets for women's participation on boards and in executive ranks (proposed in soft regulation such as corporate governance codes and set as part of corporate strategy) may promote more effective cultural and practical change in support of greater representation of women in leadership.

-Chelliah, J, Boersma, M & Klettner, A 2016, 'Governance Challenges for Not-for-Profit Organisations: Empirical Evidence in Support of A Contingency Approach', Contemporary Management Research: an international journal, vol. 12, no. 1, pp. 1-22.View/Download from: UTS OPUS or Publisher's site
+Chelliah, J, Boersma, M & Klettner, A 2016, 'Governance Challenges for Not-for-Profit Organisations: Empirical Evidence in Support of A Contingency Approach', Contemporary Management Research: an international journal, vol. 12, no. 1, pp. 1-22.View/Download from: Publisher's site

 This article presents empirical evidence of the governance challenges faced by Australian not-for-profit (NFP) organisations.
 There is a dearth of academic research in the not-for-profit sector on issues of governance.
 Using survey and interview data, we explore what NFP leaders believe are key governance challenges, and what this means for theory and practice of NFP governance.
 We demonstrate that the effectiveness of governance systems is influenced by internal and external contingencies that NFP organisations face, such as variations in board roles, stakeholder and membership demands, funding arrangements, board member recruitment processes, skills of board members, and resources for training and development.
 We argue for a shift of focus away from prescriptive and normative NFP governance models, and contend that generic best practice governance standards for NFPs ought not to be further pursued, and that a contingency approach is more promising.

-Klettner, A, Clarke, T & Boersma, M 2014, 'The Governance of Corporate Sustainability: Empirical Insights into the Development, Leadership and Implementation of Responsible Business Strategy', Journal of Business Ethics, vol. 122, no. 1, pp. 145-165.View/Download from: UTS OPUS or Publisher's site
+Klettner, A, Clarke, T & Boersma, M 2014, 'The Governance of Corporate Sustainability: Empirical Insights into the Development, Leadership and Implementation of Responsible Business Strategy', Journal of Business Ethics, vol. 122, no. 1, pp. 145-165.View/Download from: Publisher's site

 This article explores how corporate governance processes and structures are being used in large Australian companies to develop, lead and implement corporate responsibility strategies.
 It presents an empirical analysis of the governance of sustainability in fifty large listed companies based on each company's disclosures in annual and sustainability reports.
 We find that significant progress is being made by large listed Australian companies towards integrating sustainability into core business operations.
 There is evidence of leadership structures being put in place to ensure that board and senior management are involved in sustainability strategy development and are then incentivised to monitor and ensure implementation of that strategy through financial rewards.
 There is evidence of a willingness to engage and communicate clearly the results of these strategies to interested stakeholders.
 Overall, there appears to be a developing acceptance amongst large corporations that efforts towards improved corporate sustainability are not only expected but are of value to the business.
 We suggest that this is evidence of a managerial shift away from an orthodox shareholder primacy understanding of the corporation towards a more enlightened shareholder value approach, often encompassing a stakeholder-orientated view of business strategy.
 However, strong underlying tensions remain due to the insistent market emphasis on shareholder value. © 2013 Springer Science+Business Media Dordrecht.